ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 ## kdbGet

-It is critical for application startup time to retrieve the configuration as fast as possible.
+It is critical for application startup-time to retrieve the configuration as fast as possible.
 Hence, the design goal of the `kdbGet()` algorithm is to be efficient while still enabling plugins to have relaxed postconditions.
 To achieve this, the sequence of